Meet the Team

 Beth Ann Lani

-PhD Student at University of Pittsburgh, Geology and Environmental Science.
+PhD Student, Geology and Environmental Science

 Beth Ann Lani is a resident of Greenfield and a PhD student at the University of Pittsburgh.
 She has a B.S. in Geosciences with a focus in Hydrogeology from the Pennsylvania State University and a Master’s in Hydrology from New Mexico Institute for Mining and Technology.
 She is currently studying environmental science, specifically focusing on hydrology and community engagement.
 In Spring 2025, Beth Ann mentored a group of undergraduate students, called the Panther Hollow Protectors, to advocate for the restoration of Panther Hollow Lake.
 This effort resulted in multiple, ongoing volunteer events to remove invasive plant species from the headwaters of the lake.
 Beth Ann continues to be an advocate for healthy, sustainable, and accessible water resources throughout the Pittsburgh region.